Hi! I’m Logan. I’m an Assistant Professor of Computer Science at Vassar College.

 Ongoing Research

-– carceral care technologies (especially in child welfare / family policing)
+– technologies in the child welfare / family policing system

 – online epistemic communities for trans women / femmes